Where is the Lafayette Art & Wine Festival?

 We encourage you to bike, skateboard or scooter TO the festival but NOT IN the festival for the safety of our guests.
 There is a free bike valet in the Lamorinda Music parking lot.
 But remember to pick up your bike before the festival closes for the night!
 Parking Map >>

 How do I get to Postino with Mt.
 Diablo Blvd. being closed?

 From Mt.
-Diablo Blvd. going west or from Moraga, take Moraga Road, take Brook Street, right on Hough, left on Lafayette Circle, turn right behind the Bank of the West.
+Diablo Blvd. going west or from Moraga, take Moraga Road, take Brook Street, right on Hough, left on Lafayette Circle, turn right behind the Bank Stage.
 Traffic controllers will be along Hough and Lafayette Circle to assist you.